 Every year, from early July to late September, Crystal River scallop central for scallop enthusiasts.
 This period marks the official scalloping season, a time when people from all walks of life gather to explore the crystal-clear waters and hunt for these delectable treasures.
 Crystal River's unique ecosystem provides an ideal habitat for scallops, with its seagrass beds and gentle currents creating the perfect environment for these mollusks to thrive.
 There are two primary types of seagrass in the scallop grounds.
 Turtle grass & manatee grass.
 The wide blade turtle grass is where the juvenile scallops attach themselves to as they grow.
 It can be hard to look through when the tide is really strong but this is prime bay scallop habitat.
 Really thin manatee grass is really easy to see through but generally there isn't a surplus of scallops there.
-You can find more information on grass bed types here
+You can find more information on grass bed types here.

 When planning your scalloping adventure, it's a good idea to keep an eye on the season's official start and end dates, as they may vary slightly from year to year.
 Local agencies like the FWC closely monitor water quality and manage the scallop population to ensure its sustainability.
-These regulations are usually posted by January.
+These

 While the appeal of scalloping is undeniable, it's equally important to approach this activity with a strong sense of responsibility and environmental stewardship.
 To maintain a healthy scallop population and protect the delicate balance of Crystal River's aquatic ecosystem, there are strict catch limits in place.